KutaG59/Cod4x-server-setup/README.md

 Set IP/Port  (same as the IP/port in the notepad from step 1) in the cfg file as well.

-IF YOU FOUND THIS BY SEARCH, MY GUIDE IS ON THIS ON THIS FORUM
+IF YOU FOUND THIS BY SEARCH, MY GUIDE IS UNDER THE CFG FILE